This article originally appeared in the August 2019 issue of Resource Recycling. Subscribe today for access to all print content.

 Manual sorting has long been tied to staffing issues, including difficulty finding people, injuries requiring time off, and employee no-shows on any given day.
 The challenges are exacerbated by low unemployment rates in the current economy.

-Horowitz of AMP said customers tell him that production costs and labor issues are the biggest challenges the AMP units address.
+Horowitz of AMP said customers tell him that production costs and labor issues are the biggest challenges the AMP units address, he said.
 China’s restrictions on recyclables imports had ripple effects lowering commodities prices, he said, and a lot of people recognize robots and automation as a way to address that.

 Hawn of Machinex noted sorting robots also bring other benefits in the areas of safety, separation reliability and, ultimately, optimization.